pipoe2h/calmworkshop/index.rst

 Getting Started
 ---------------

-Welcome to the Nutanix Calm Bootcamp!
+Welcome to the DevOps and Automation Bootcamp!